Integrate TiDB Cloud Serverless Branching (Beta) with GitHub

 Create a branching CI workflow

 One of the best practices for using branches is to create a branching CI workflow.
-With the workflow, you can test your code using a TiDB Serverless branch instead of using the production cluster before merging the pull request.
+With the workflow, you can test your code using a TiDB Cloud Serverless branch instead of using the production cluster before merging the pull request.
 You can find a live demo here.

 Here are the main steps to create the workflow: